-Burnside High School has an excellent reputation in the creative arts, with a very high number of students participating in a broad programme of Music, Dance, Drama and Visual Arts.
-For many years, our students have achieved a remarkable level of success in Music.
-Drama and Dance, provide opportunities for academic success in the classroom and in a wide variety of extra curricular performances, including school productions.
+Burnside High School has an excellent reputation in the Creative Arts, with a very high number of students participating in a broad programme of Music, Dance, Drama and Visual Arts.
+For many years, our students have achieved a remarkable level of success across all areas of the faculty.
+Creative Arts provides students with opportunities for academic success in the classroom and in a wide variety of extra curricular activities, performances and productions.

 Dance is a unique and exciting way of learning about culture and society.
 In dance you develop practical skills in a range of dance styles including: musical theatre, contemporary, hip hop, Jazz and other ethnic styles.
 Students are also given many opportunities to create their own dances and develop a range of choreographic tools.
 Dance is offered at all year levels and no previous experience is necessary.

 Outside of the classroom students have the opportunity to participate in Showquest; a student run dance competition against other New Zealand schools.
 Burnside High School has a reputation for doing exceptionally well in this competition, and enters a Junior and Senior team.
 There are also a number of other performance opportunities including the annual Dance Showcase and a variety of dance clubs.

 At Burnside High School, Drama is offered as an option from Year 9 to year 13 and is delivered by a team of dedicated teachers who are passionate about the subject.
 Regardless of year level, our key aim is to help develop students into confident, articulate and creative individuals, who will be an asset to society when they leave school.

 The course content covers a wide variety of topics, designed to appeal to each age group.
 Through the practical exploration of ideas students work cooperatively in groups, innovatively creating work which has the power to communicate strong ideas and messages.